 - Your what should be tied to your why.
 Make sure you explain how the donation will positively impact your mission and the population you serve.

 Remember: Keep in mind that your donor’s time is valuable.
-You’ve got a lot of ground to cover, but you don’t want to send a multi-page fundraising appeal or lengthy email unless it’s absolutely necessary.
+You’ve got a lot of ground to cover, but you don’t want to send a multi-page fundraising appeal letter sample or lengthy email unless it’s absolutely necessary.

 Here’s what we recommend including in your donation request letter: